eloiiiseyu/Projects/README.md

 ## Data analysis steps breakdown
 - Perform EDA on the dataset and visualize the relationships between dependent variables and independent variable (Energy delta)
+- Created correlation matrix to see the coefficient between each variable